Our goal is to share the best evidence available with our healthcare colleagues and students so they can:

 Cindi Cass, MHA

-Cynthia Cass is senior operations manager and has also served as a grant management consultant for FACTS.
+Cynthia Cass is responsible for oversight of the accounting and bookkeeping of FACTS finances, analyzing financial statements, and strategically interpreting the organization’s business/financial planning, reporting and analysis.
 She earned a Master of Health Administration degree from Cornell University and has spent fifteen years in healthcare administration.
 In that capacity, she helped establish a clinical practice focused on fertility awareness and a cooperative approach to care.
 She was also the division administrator of General Internal Medicine and Primary Care at Loyola University in Chicago, IL, and worked with the Office of Community Programs Generalist Physician Initiative at UMass Medical Center in Worcester, MA.
 Ms. Cass also founded two homeschool co-operative programs that provide classical education from PreK through 12th grade in Nashua, NH and in Raleigh, NC.

 Her responsibilities with these programs included strategic planning, financial management, communications, and teaching.
 She lives in Oklahoma with her husband and is the proud mom of five children.